9elements/firmware-action/docs/src/firmware-action/usage_github.md

 At the time of writing, GitHub-hosted runners have only 14GB of disk space.
 If your artifacts are large and/or you have many matrix combinations, the workflow could run out of disk space.
 Monitor your disk usage when using this feature with large builds.
 ```

+## Docker image pruning

+When recursively building a target with multiple dependencies in single job, it is possible that the CI runner will run out of disk space.
+The option `prune` is there to delete the docker containers and their volumes after each module is built, and container is no longer needed.

 ## Complete Configuration Example

 For a complete example with all options: